Skip to Content

 The Preliminary Agreement must be registered with the Commissioner of Inland Revenue within 1 one day of its signing.

-Upon the signing of the final deed, the buyer transfers the money to the seller and the keys are handed over to the buyer, which completes the transfer of ownership.
+Upon the signing of the final deed, the buyer transfers the money to the seller, and the keys are handed over to the buyer, which completes the transfer of ownership.

-When buying a property one should factor in stamp duty, registration, notary charges, property searches, and legal fees and a share of the agent’s commission.
+When buying a property, one should factor in stamp duty, registration, notary charges, property searches, and legal fees, and a share of the agent’s commission.
 In Malta, the buyer does not contribute to the agent’s fee, as this is paid fully by the vendor.

 Stamp duty is 5 percent, legal fees – 1.5 percent, agent fees (paid by a vendor) – 5 percent plus VAT.

-If a property you wish to buy is a new build then you will need to budget for a new kitchen too, for in Malta kitchens are not included in the price.
-If you acquire an older property, you might need to allocate some money to install heating and air-conditioning.
+If a property you wish to buy is a new build, then you will need to budget for a new kitchen, too, for in Malta, kitchens are not included in the price.

 You might find useful: